 The ban posed a significant loss of revenue to one arcade operator.

 "It's put the locks on my door because it just forces me out of business," said Gerard MacDonald.

-Another operator said she was still in business and was resigned to the law.
+Another operator, Frances Mugridge, said she was still in business and was resigned to the law.

 "What can I do?
-I can't do anything about it," said Frances Mugridge.
+I can't do anything about it," she said.